-Following a series of consultations on Sustainable Drainage Systems (SuDS), the Welsh Minister for Environment has now signed the Commencement Order.
+Following a series of consultations on SuDS in Wales (Sustainable Drainage Systems), the Welsh Minister for Environment has now signed the Commencement Order.
 This brings Schedule 3 of the Flood and Water Management Act 2010 into force in Wales.

-From January 7 2019, all proposed new developments in Wales must include SuDS.
-These must comply with the Welsh Ministers’ Standards and signed off by the SuDS Approving Body (SAB).
+From January 7 2019, all proposed new developments must include SuDS in Wales .
+These must comply with the Welsh Ministers’ Standards and signed off by the SuDS Approval Body (SAB).

 The current voluntary standards will become mandatory at the same time.
 Enshrined in these are the following core principles that developers must follow: